sitewhere/sitewhere-documentation/docs/platform/architecture.md

 ### Distributed Storage with Rook.io

-Since many of the system components such as Zookeeper, Kafka, and various databases require access to persistent storage, SiteWhere uses [Rook.io](https://rook.io/) within Kubernetes to supply distributed, replicated block storage that is resilient to hardware failures while still offering good performance characteristics.
+Many system components such as Zookeeper, Kafka, and various databases require access to persistent storage which is available to all nodes in the Kubernetes cluster.
+This provides resilience in cases where a Kubernetes node fails and pods are scheduled on other nodes to restore the system to a running state.
+SiteWhere uses [Rook.io](https://rook.io/) to provide a consistent approach to scalable storage.
+Rook supplies distributed, replicated block storage that is resilient to hardware failures while still offering good performance characteristics.
 As storage and throughput needs increase over time, new storage devices can be made available